peterlhz/tesla-sales-analysis/content/FinBlazers_01_Tesla_Sales_Decoded_A Journey_Through_Data-Driven_Narratives.md

 - **Hui Jing Tung (Bernice)**
   Majoring in Financial Technology.
 Interested in leveraging technology in the financial world, particularly in streamlining processes and driving product insights in the banking field.

+- **Qian Yongkun Jonathan**
+  Majoring in Financial Technology with minors in Finance and Computer Science.
+Passionate about the integration of cutting-edge technology in the finance industry.
+Loves playing football and music.

 ## The Spark: Igniting Our Journey to Decode Tesla's Sales Narrative